William Dyott: Fédon's rebellion

 Having left Portsmouth the ships were initially caught up in Christian's storm and driven back.
 The fleet departed again on 9 December and between 14–24 December the ships were again dispersed by heavy gales.
 Dyott's ship continued the journey alone and reached Barbados on 11 February 1796, the first ship of the fleet to do so.
 From there the 25th was sent as reinforcements to Grenada on 1 March, where the battle against the insurgent Fédon's rebellion was ongoing.
 They arrived on 3 March.
 100 men of the 25th, including Dyott, then joined the expeditionary force leaving St. George's to dislodge rebels from several strategic points that the British had recently abandoned.
 They left in the evening of 22 March and spent ten hours marching 8 mi through the night.
 At 2 p.m. the following day they encountered some of the rebels.
 Dyott, who commanded the 25th and 200 men of the 9th Regiment of Foot, supported the attack of the Loyal Black Rangers that captured the position with minimal casualties.
 The force next planned to attack the strongpoint named Post Royal, but delayed the attack because the troops were heavily fatigued.
 Dyott wrote that "if we had been attacked I should have been cut to pieces, as it was impossible I could move".

-The British began to bombard Post Royal on 25 March, with the 25th garrisoning the rebel advance position captured earlier.
+The British began to bombard Post Royal on 25 March, with the 25th garrisoning the rebel position captured earlier.
 Dyott did not participate in the assault later that day, but was unimpressed with the unorganised way in which the position was eventually taken.
 During the night of 26 March the rebels abandoned their other position, Pilot Hill, in the knowledge that the British were going to storm it.
 In the following day the 25th were positioned on a ridge in front of Post Royal, with Pilot Hill having been occupied.
 Dyott's position turned out to be very unhealthy for his troops, and in the following couple of months upwards of 300 men were lost while the force waited for reinforcements.
 By June these had arrived, and on 9 June the Post Royal troops marched out to rebellion leader Julien Fédon's main camp at Belvidere.
 The journey took them twenty-one hours, during which they skirmished with rebels in a route that, according to Dyott, "was literally up and down precipices, half-way up the leg in clay, and through a wood where I believe no human foot had ever before stepped".